Alternative for Germany: Pegida

-Anti-communism

-AfD is anti-communist and engaged in red-baiting by comparing the centre-right Angela Merkel and her government to the secret police in East Germany.
-In May 2018, a statue of the founding father of communism Karl Marx, donated by the Chinese government, was unveiled in Marx's hometown of Trier.
-AfD leader Alexander Gauland said the city should not accept the statue, saying that it disrespects victims of communism.
-AfD staged a silent march to remember the victims of communist regimes.

-Memorial to the Murdered Jews of Europe
+Neo-Nazi controversies

-In January 2017, Björn Höcke, one of the founders of AfD, gave a speech in Dresden in which, referring to the Memorial to the Murdered Jews of Europe, he stated that "we Germans are the only people in the world who have planted a memorial of shame in the heart of their capital", and suggested that Germans "need to make a 180 degree change in their politics of commemoration".
-The speech was widely criticized as antisemitic, among others by Jewish leaders in Germany.
+In January 2017 Björn Höcke, one of the founders of AfD, gave a speech in Dresden in which, referring to the Memorial to the Murdered Jews of Europe, he stated that "we Germans are the only people in the world who have planted a memorial of shame in the heart of their capital", and suggested that Germans "need to make a 180 degree change in their politics of commemoration".
+The speech was widely criticized as antisemitic or neo-Nazi, among others by Jewish leaders in Germany.
 Within AfD, he was described by his party chairwoman, Frauke Petry, as a "burden to the party", while other members of the party, such as Alexander Gauland, said that they found no antisemitism in the speech.

 In February 2017, AfD leaders asked for Höcke to be expelled from the party due to his speech.
 The arbitration committee of AfD in Thuringia was set to rule on the leaders' request.
-In May 2018 an AfD tribunal ruled that Höcke was allowed to stay in the party.
+In May 2018, an AfD tribunal ruled that Höcke was allowed to stay in the party.